pangkaho14/ITP3111_Healthy_O_Meter/README.md

 - sprint1_us-id

 File and code naming conventions and standards:
-- Use Pascal Case (e.g., don't use: Outofmemoryexception.
-Use: OutOfMemoryException)
+- Use Pascal Case (e.g., don't use: Outofmemoryexception. use: OutOfMemoryException)
-- Use descriptive names and don't abbreviate (e.g., don't use: lBtnStM.
-Use: LargeButtonSettingsMenu)
+- Use descriptive names and don't abbreviate (e.g., don't use: lBtnStM. use: LargeButtonSettingsMenu)

 For more information:
 - Naming conventions and standards (https://www.youtube.com/watch?v=GEOqwtzmeP0)